cicerocamargo/InstagramSwiftUI/README.md

 # InstagramSwiftUI
-An iOS Instagram cpp clone using mostly SwiftUI
+An iOS Instagram app clone using mostly SwiftUI